Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-script.md

 };

 ```
 The above scripts does not have any conditional authentication.
-It will execute `Step1` and then `Step 2`.
+It will execute `Step 1` and then `Step 2`.

-**2. Add what to do on success**
+**2. Implement onSuccess callback**

 Now, we will implement what to do, if  **username and password based authentication** (Step 1) is success.
 You can use [onSuccess](conditional-auth-js-api-reference/#executestep-stepid-options-eventcallbacks) eventCallback.